100devs/course-tracker/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# 100devs Code of Conduct

 ## Our Pledge